docusign/code-examples-node/README.md

 ### GitHub repo: [code-examples-node](./README.md)

 This GitHub repo includes code examples for the DocuSign Admin API, Click API, eSignature REST API, Monitor API, and Rooms API.
-To switch between API code examples, modify the `examplesApi` setting in the appsettings.json file.
-Set only one API type to `true` and set the remaining to `false`.
+By default, the launcher will display the eSignature examples.
+To switch between API code examples, select "Choose API" in the top menu.

-If none of the API types are set to `true`, the DocuSign eSignature REST API code examples will be shown.
-If multiple API types are set to `true`, only the first will be shown.

 ## Introduction